aliya-gamez/odin-recipes/README.md

 # Odin Project: Recipes

 **Project Description:**
-Create a HTML website consisting of recipes.
+Create a HTML website consisting of a main index page which will have links to a few recipes and images.